Almost ready!

 In order to save audiobooks to your Wish List you must be signed in to your account.

-Log in Create account
+Log in Create accountShop Small Sale

-When you start a new membership in support of local bookstores with the promo code SWITCH, you’ll get a bonus audiobook credit at sign-up.
+Now’s a great time to shop indie.
+When you start a new one credit per month membership supporting local bookstores with promo code SWITCH, we’ll give you two bonus audiobook credits at sign-up.

 “Playful and poetic . . .
 A foxy, original writer.
-Memory fuses with wonder, and wonder with worship."
-The Wall Street Journal
+Memory fuses with wonder, and wonder with worship." —The Wall Street Journal

 “Marvelously vivid, perfectly tuned. . .
-Tolstaya is well known in Russia as a brilliant and caustic political critic, but her memories of her Soviet childhood have a tender, personal quality.”
-The New York Times Book Review
+Tolstaya is well known in Russia as a brilliant and caustic political critic, but her memories of her Soviet childhood have a tender, personal quality.” —The New York Times Book Review

 “Grimly hilarious ...
 Everything in this generous writer’s hands is vivid and alive …Tolstaya is divinely quotable—slangy, indignant, lyrical, crude...It’s all sublime...the swerve and cackle, the breeziness and dark depths...the torrents of language and the offhand perfect touch…She has been compared to Chekhov.
 Absurd...Tolstaya barrels by him and knocks him in the ditch.” —Joy Williams, Bookforum